OpenPonk/openponk/repository/DynaCASE-Roassal2.package/DCRTAbstractLineDecoration.class/README.md

-A DCRTAbstractLineDecoration is a Roassal shape used as the head or the tail of  a line
+A DCRTAbstractLineDecoration is a handler of head or tail of a line.

+Usage:
+	DCRTLineHead shape: DCRTEmptyArrow
+	or
+	DCRTEmptyArrow asHead